-Bank strike: Services likely to be hit today as employees protest privatisation
+Bank strike: Services affected after employees begin two-day protest against privatisation

-As many as 10 lakh bank employees and officers are expected to take part in the strike.
+Services such as cash withdrawals, deposits, cheque clearing and business transactions were impacted across the country.

 Nine bank unions on Monday started a nationwide two-day strike against the move to privatise public sector banks and “retrograde” reforms, PTI reported.
-As many as 10 lakh bank employees and officers are expected to take part in the protest.
+As many as 10 lakh bank employees and officers were expected to take part in the protest.

 The United Forum of Bank Union, an umbrella body of nine bank unions, had called for the strike.
 This will lead to a four-day break in regular operations as banks were already closed on Saturday and Sunday.
 Services such as deposits and withdrawal at branches, cheque clearance and loan approvals might be affected due to the strike.
 But ATMs are likely to function as usual.

+All India Bank Officers’ Confederation, All India Bank Employees Association, National Confederation of Bank Employees, All India Bank Officers’ Confederation, Bank Employees Federation of India, Indian National Bank Employees Federation, Indian National Bank Officers’ Congress, National Organisation of Bank Officers, and the National Organisation of Bank Workers took part in Monday’s protest.

-Private banks, like HDFC Bank, ICICI Bank, Kotak Mahindra Bank, Axis Bank and IndusInd Bank, will not be affected, according to The Indian Express.
+Private banks, like HDFC Bank, ICICI Bank, Kotak Mahindra Bank, Axis Bank and IndusInd Bank, were not affected, according to The Indian Express.
 However, these account for only one-third of banking services in the country.

-Public sector lenders, including State Bank of India, have informed customers that services in their branches might be affected due to the strike.
+Public sector lenders, including State Bank of India, had informed customers that services in their branches might be affected.

-All India Bank Officers’ Confederation, All India Bank Employees Association, National Confederation of Bank Employees, All India Bank Officers’ Confederation, Bank Employees Federation of India, Indian National Bank Employees Federation, Indian National Bank Officers’ Congress, National Organisation of Bank Officers, and the National Organisation of Bank Workers will take part in Monday’s protest.
+All India Bank Officers Association General Secretary Sowmya Dutta said that nearly all bank employees were participating in the two-day strike.
+“All banking services are impacted from cash withdrawals to deposits, business transactions, loan process, cheque clearing, account opening and business transactions,” he told PTI.

+Dutta added that the protestors took out rallies, wherever permitted, and organised sit-ins across the country on Monday.
+If the government does not listen to them, he warned, the employees will go for “an even bigger, indefinite strike like the one on the lines of ongoing farmers’ agitation”.

 Why are bank unions protesting?